yegor256/blog/_drafts/_static.md

 never _learn_ what the project wants from you and _why_.

 You will not know the reasoning behind our rules.
 You will never think about them.
 You will not really care about them.
-But they are not only about formatting of spaces and brackets.
+But they are not only about the formatting of spaces and brackets.
 There are [over 900]({% pst 2014/jul/2014-07-21-read-only-master-branch %}) of them in [Qulice](http://www.qulice.com) and some of them were designed especially for the object-oriented philosophy